-- Use an adequate-sized crate or carrier.
-If you have a van or SUV a pet crate or carrier is a nice option.
+Before you head out on holiday travel, consider these different options for restraining your dog and additional safety tips.1.
+Use an adequate-sized crate or carrier.
+If you have a van or SUV, a pet crate or carrier is an excellent option.
 Your pet and the carrier can be loaded through the tailgate.
-In addition, the carrier will sit on a relatively flat surface and it can be secured.
+In addition, the carrier will sit on a relatively flat surface, which can be secured.
 Make sure your carrier is the right size to allow your pet to stand, sit, turn around, and lie down.

-Do you have any tips you’d like to share?
-I’d love to hear your thoughts; please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.